Henty Gardens & The Maltings

 Mount Lane

 The Westgate suburb contains not just the main street but a collection of side streets that lead off the main road.
 This is part one of a series designed to present each of these in their own right.
 You can read about Henty Gardens and The Maltings here.
-It does re-use some material from earlier… Continue reading Mount Lane
+It does re-use some material from earlier articles that risks being missed since it is scattered other postings.

 Westgate Archaeology

 This section is edited from articles published by Colin Hicks on the original Westgate Residents Association Website, which were adapted with their permission from an archaeological desk-based assessment prepared by SLR Consulting Ltd on behalf of Chichester College in 2013.
-Richard Brownfield has very usefully brought these all together, updated and developed them to create a… Continue reading Westgate Archaeology
+Richard Brownfield has very usefully brought these all together, updated and developed them to create a fascinating tour of the history of the western/St Bartholomew’s suburb.

 The other branch of the Shippam Family